b49-clouddevops/bash-scripting/README.md

 ### Makefile is a industry standard wrapper for calling scripts:

 What to do ?
-1) I want tht script to be run as a ROOT user, without which I want to
+1) I want tht script to be run as a ROOT user, without which I want to give user a ERROR Message stating